IamGianluca/arm/ch5/arm_ch5p4.md

 ## [1] 0.1792273
 ```

-Cross-validated error rate and the error rate we got making predictions on new data are very closed.
-This is very good because it means that our cross-validation procedure is reliable and we can use it to build our model and optimise some parameters.
+Cross-validated prediction error and the prediction error we got making predictions on new data are extremely close.
+This is very promising because it means that our cross-validation procedure is reliable and can be used to test our models and tune some parameters.